 (April 2002) The West Bank and Gaza are unique entities in today’s world.
-Although parts of the two areas consist of a series of autonomous, Palestinian-governed regions, Israel and Israeli forces surround them.
-The West Bank is approximately the size of Delaware, is bordered by Israel to the west and Jordan to the east.
+Parts of the two areas consist of a series of autonomous, Palestinian-governed regions.
+The West Bank, approximately the size of Delaware, is bordered by Israel to the west and Jordan to the east.
 Gaza (also called the Gaza Strip) is approximately twice the size of Washington, D.C., and shares a border with Israel to the north and east and Egypt to the south.

 Britain ruled the area it called Palestine after World War I under a mandate from the League of Nations.
 Following Britain’s withdrawal in 1948, war broke out between Palestine’s Arab majority and Jewish minority for control of the territory, the former eventually supported by troops from surrounding Arab states.
 Jewish forces won, and the State of Israel was created from 77 percent of Palestine.
 Jordan and Egypt took control of the remaining 23 percent.
 Jordan annexed the area under its control and called it the West Bank; Egypt maintained control over what became known as Gaza but never annexed it.
 Israel seized both areas during the 1967 Arab-Israeli war, and later annexed East Jerusalem while keeping the bulk of the West Bank and Gaza under occupation.
 Israel also drew international criticism by erecting more than 180 Jewish settlements in the areas.